St. Patrick’s National School is a Catholic primary school under the patronage of the Bishop of Meath.

 Anyone arriving late or needing to enter the school during the school day goes to the front door and use the buzzer.

+All visits are by appointment only.
 All visitors explain their business at reception.
 If visitors are going to any classroom or other part of the school building they must sign their names in the visitor’s book.

 Pupils Leaving School Early